jupiterbak/AYX-MCP-Wrapper/README.md

 ```
 ```

-However, we recommend to use it in combination with the "Sequential Thinking" tool:
+However, we recommend using it in combination with the "Sequential Thinking" tool:

 ```json
 {   "mcpServers": {